lexinamer/MEJO487/Class08-JSLoops_Dom/dom.md

 `<div id="getme"></div>` (this is an empty div)

 `document.querySelector("#getme").innerHTML = "Print this text to the page";`

-## Javascript Events
+## JS Events
 An 'event' is a type of object that is created when the user interacts with a web page.
-For example: onClick, do something.
+This is the third part to using JS.

 There are a [ton](https://developer.mozilla.org/en-US/docs/Web/Events) of events in javascript Some of the most common:
 - click